-ID Investment priority 1 of Priority axis 1 Specific objective 1.1 New Central Baltic knowledge intensive companies The results that the Member States seek to This specific objective aims to exploit the opportunities of "green, "silver", "blue" economy.
-The potential of ICT and low-carbon solutions have been defined as a basis for new business creation. achieve with Union Support Knowledge intensive enterprises are the ones with a potential to grow and internationalise, aiming to achieve higher value added than the regional average level of the industry they belong in.
+ID of the specific objective 1.1.
+Title of the specific objective New Central Baltic knowledge intensive companies Results that the Member States seek to achieve with Union support This specific objective aims to exploit the opportunities of "green, "silver" and "blue" economy.
+The potential of ICT and low-carbon solutions, climate change mitigation and adaptation (as resource efficiency, renewable energy etc) have been

+ID of the specific objective 1.1.
+Title of the specific objective New Central Baltic knowledge intensive companies defined as a basis for new business creation.
+Knowledge intensive enterprises are the ones with a potential to grow and internationalise, aiming to achieve higher value added than the regional average level of the industry they belong in.
 The Central Baltic region has a good potential to strengthen its position as a globally competitive technology start-ups region.
 This specific objective aims also to target challenges related to the sustainability of the businesses operating in sparsely populated, rural, peripheral, isolated island and archipelago communities.
 The seasonality of some traditional activities (e.g. tourism, fishing, agriculture) adds complexity to the challenge.
 Specific attention is paid to the need of developing diverse sets of skills to be successful and sustainable in isolated and sparsely populated areas.
 New enterprises are defined as 2 years from the registration or the start of operations.
 "Joint" is defined as joint teams (key people), joint management or joint ownership by people from at least 2 Member States/Åland.
 "Co-operating" is defined as new Central Baltic companies that have established co-operation in relevant areas of their business development (e.g. product development, marketing).

-The aim is to achieve the creation of new joint Central Baltic enterprises and co-operation between new enterprises in the Central Baltic region, although it is accepted that a certain share of targeted teams and businesses will not become joint or co-operating.
+ID of the specific objective 1.1.
+Title of the specific objective New Central Baltic knowledge intensive companies The aim is to achieve the creation of new joint Central Baltic enterprises and co-operation between new enterprises in the Central Baltic region, although it is accepted that a certain share of targeted teams and businesses will not become joint or co-operating.
 The main approach is to implement development projects via intermediate bodies in the field of business development.
 The Central Baltic Programme does not intend to use grants and financial instruments to new start-up companies.
 Activities supported by the Programme are seen as complimentary to existing national and regional financial instruments and grants.

-ID Investment priority 1 of Priority axis 1 Specific objective 1.2 More entrepreneurial youth The results that the Member States seek to achieve with This specific objective aims to use the potential of the young generation to make the Central Baltic region more entrepreneurial and competitive in coming years.
-Union Support Young generation is defined as people under 18 years old and involved in basic and upper secondary education.
+ID of the specific objective 1.2.
+Title of the specific objective More entrepreneurial youth Results that the Member States seek to achieve with Union support This specific objective aims to use the potential of the young generation to make the Central Baltic region more entrepreneurial and competitive in coming years.
+Young generation is defined as people under 18 years old and involved in basic and upper secondary education.
 Joint Central Baltic activities will be based on good experience supporting youth entrepreneurship and attracting young people to engage into cross-border and international activities within all Programme regions.
 Joint activities aim to motivate young people to establish student companies and create international teams, which can serve as a basis for future business partnerships within the Central Baltic region.
 Student company (mini company) is defined as a team formed for business simulation under adult supervision.
-It is not a legal entity according to business law.
+It is not a

+ID of the specific objective 1.1.
+Title of the specific objective New Central Baltic knowledge intensive companies legal entity according to business law.
 It is understood that all participating teams will not become or stay "joint" by the end of the project activities.
 The experience from international co-operation acquired is nevertheless seen as a great benefit for young people.